Goal Misgeneralization in Deep Reinforcement Learning: Experiments

-We modify the Procgen Maze environment in order to implement an idea from \citet{hubinger-investigation}.
-In this environment, a maze is generated using Kruskal's algorithm \citep{kruskal}, and the agent is trained to navigate towards a piece of cheese located at a random spot in the maze.
-Instead of training on the original environment, we train on a modified version in which the cheese is always located in the upper right corner of the maze (Figure~\ref{fig:maze}).
+\paragraph{Variant 1.} We modify the Procgen Maze environment in order to implement an idea from \citet{hubinger-investigation}.
+In the original environment, a maze is generated using Kruskal's algorithm \citep{kruskal}, and the agent is trained to navigate towards a piece of cheese located at a random spot in the maze.

-When deployed in the original Maze environment at test time, the agent does not perform well; it ignores the randomly placed objective, instead navigating to the lower right corner of the maze as usual.
-Using the terminology of Section~\ref{sec:or}: the training objective is to reach the cheese, but the behavioral objective of the learned policy is to navigate to the lower right corner.
+We modify the original environment so that the cheese is always in the upper right corner (Figure~\ref{fig:maze}a).
+As in the CoinRun experiment, when an agent is trained on the environment with a consistent reward location but tested in an environment with a random reward location, the agent ignores the randomly placed objective, instead navigating to the upper right corner of the maze (Figure~\ref{fig:maze}b).
+The intended objective is to reach the cheese, but the behavioral objective of the learned policy is to navigate to the upper right corner.
+Somewhat surprisingly, we also find that the agent continues to pursue a proxy objective of ``move to the upper right corner'' even when this proxy becomes imperfect (see Figure~\ref{fig:maze-sweep}).